 We'll come back more with Steve Bannon, Sarah Carter, Greg Jarrett, and more from London.

-It's the Sean Hannity show.
+It's the Sean Hannity show straight ahead.

-All right, as we continue the Sean Hannity show, we are in London today, and uh Steve Bannon is with us.
+All right, as we continue the Sean Hannity show, we are in London today, and Steve Bannon is with us.

 He's agreed to stay for the full hour.

-Um let me talk a little bit, get a headline, and we'll go into more detail in the next half hour about the president demanding that NATO step up and pay their fair share.
+Let me talk a little bit, get a headline, and we'll go into more detail in the next half hour about the president demanding that NATO step up and pay their fair share.

 The United States, I went through all these numbers earlier in the program and last night.

-We're paying over 70 percent of the bill.
+We're paying over 70% of the bill.

-And so, well, we trade with them.
+And Solomon says, well, we trade with him.

 Once you have energy, you have control.